Jet Ng: Career

 Ng attained a 5th-place finish at the 2015 Cadet World Championships (men's foil), the then-highest achieved by a Singaporean fencer, before Ywen Lau won the 2016 Cadet World Championships in Women's Sabre.
 He won multiple Cadet (U17) and Junior (U20) medals in Asian and Southeast Asian competitions.

 Ng made his SEA Games debut in 2017, winning an individual bronze medal in the men's foil individual event.
 In 2019, Ng won the gold medal at the men's foil team event at the 2019 Southeast Asian Games held in the Philippines.

 Personal life

 Ng was born on 10 May 1998 in Singapore.
 He attended Tao Nan School, Victoria School and Meridian Junior College.
-Ng attends Waseda University in Tokyo, Japan.
+Ng attended Waseda University in Tokyo, Japan from 2019-2023, graduating with a Bachelors in Arts.
+He currently attends Waseda University's Graduate School of Sport Sciences.

 Ng is a fan of the Star Wars franchise and started fencing to emulate the characters in the movies.

 Ng picked up fencing at age 8 when emulating the characters of the Star Wars franchise, which he is a fan.

 He is the nephew of veteran actress, Huang Bi Ren.